- 1.What is menu pricing?

 Right now, you may be wondering: OK, so, what should I do?

 Well, the answer is simple, really.
-To save your restaurant sales from taking a serious hit, you should tell people why your prices are too low or too expensive.
+To save your restaurant sales from taking a serious hit, you should tell people why your prices are too low or too high.

 Customers perceive your more expensive prices to be fair when they know about the cost of materials.
 This is known as cost-based pricing.